-Assistant Professor Carrie Pettus-Davis has an active portfolio of research and direct practice experience focused on criminal justice and the needs of prison populations, including recently released prisoners.
+Assistant Professor Carrie Pettus-Davis has an active portfolio of research and direct practice experience centered on criminal justice.
 Her work in this area has earned her several awards including a prestigious Impact Award for conducting research of high significance.

 Dr. Pettus-Davis focuses her research on decarceration of American prisons and jails through policy reform and behavioral intervention development.
 Dr. Pettus-Davis is particularly interested in the ways in which policies can be transformed to reduce racial and economic disparities within the criminal justice system.
 She concentrates her behavioral intervention research on working with community partners to develop and test interventions to enhance positive social support, reduce substance abuse, and respond to trauma experiences among justice-involved adults.

 Dr. Pettus-Davis completed her doctorate in social work from the University of North Carolina at Chapel Hill.
 She holds a Masters of Social Work Administration and bachelor's degrees in social work and psychology, all from the University of Kansas.
 Dr. Pettus-Davis joined the Brown School in July 2011.
 She teaches courses in the evaluation of programs and services, substance abuse, and criminal justice.